 There can be three categories of dogs which can be helpful for children with Autism Spectrum Disorder.

-These are well-trained family pet.
+These are a well-trained family pet.
 They can be a great companion for kids with autism.
 Your children will get unconditional love and friendship which will help to recover from Autism.
 Make them learn to take care of these dogs.
 This will make them responsible and practical.

 When you are dealing with autism, you need dogs that are very calm, very quiet and very laid back.
 Dogs who are loyal. friendly, forgiving of a child’s mistake, understanding and in tune with the child’s needs are ideal.
 While any dog with proper training can become a service dog, you should exclude breeds with traits that may make them less adept at being autism service dogs.

-What an autism service dogs can do is totally depends on the person they are servicing.
+What autism service dogs can do is totally depends on the person they are servicing.
 It depends on the need of that child or adults with Autism and what they require.
 They can help in decreasing the anxiety level while doing different physical activities and many more things.

-Does your child fear to go to hospitals and have a physical or occupational therapy?
+Does your child fear to go to hospitals and have physical or occupational therapy?
 If yes, then therapy dogs can be pretty useful for you.
 They are specifically trained to provide comfort and calmness to the patient during any therapeutic situations.
 You may find them in some of the hospital, mental, healthcare, nursing and speech therapy centers.

 So which is best for a child with autism?
 Well, the answer totally depends on your requirements.
 It should be the perfect match both for the child with autism and their family.